Excel VBA Named Range

 Now in the profit column, we can refer these names instead of cell references.

-Create Named Ranges Using VBA Code in Excel
+How to Create Named Ranges using VBA Code?

 Sub NamedRanges_Example() Dim Rng As Range End Sub